James M. J. Sanno: Retirement and death

 Sanno was an active member of the Freemasons and attained the 33rd degree of the Scottish Rite.
 He was a member of General Society of the War of 1812, Society of the Army of the Potomac, Military Order of the Loyal Legion of the United States, Military Order of Foreign Wars, and United Spanish War Veterans.

 In retirement, Sanno resided with his daughter Katherine and her husband at Fort Leavenworth, Kansas.
 He died of stomach cancer on May 4, 1907, while visiting his daughter Mary and her husband at Fort Oglethorpe, Georgia.
 Sanno was buried at Arlington National Cemetery.

 Family

 In June 1868, Sanno married Mary T. Sprague.
 She was the daughter of Brevet Brigadier General John T. Sprague, who was Sanno's superior officer as commander of the 7th Infantry Regiment.
 Her grandfather was Brevet Major General William J. Worth.
+Her sister Sarah was the wife of Brigadier General Henry W. Hubbell.
+Her sister Josie was the wife of Brigadier General Alexander Lucian Dade.
 The Sannos were the parents of four children: Genevieve, Mary, Katherine, and William Worth.

 Genevieve Sanno was the wife of Montgomery Waddell.
 Waddell was a consulting engineer who was a member of the Edison Pioneers and the inventor of a synthetic silk that preceded the development of Rayon.

 Mary Sanno was the wife of Brigadier General James Joseph Hornbrook.
 Katherine Sanno was the wife of Colonel Harris Pendleton.
 William Sanno was a rancher in Montana and served in the 2nd Cavalry Regiment during the Spanish–American War.